MakerBay/Coral_Reef_Mapping_Drone/DIY Droners/README.md

 - Fix photos to the bottom of the pool
 - Prepare go-pros for filming at beach
 - Find and water proof a torch for testing at the beach
+- Set up and test the Power Dolphin